-A landlords may choose to sell a rental property for a variety of reasons.
+As a landlord, you may choose to sell your rental property for a variety of reasons.

 - Perhaps you are moving and don’t want to be a long distance landlord.